culture

 | Valencia | Valencian | Paella homeland, Fallas festival |

 Euskera (Basque) doesn't even resemble Spanish.
 It's one of the oldest languages in Europe with no known relatives.

 You'll notice differences not just between regions, but sometimes even between neighbouring towns.

 While this guide simplifies things, keep an open mind and embrace the regional nuances.
 Check out some of these Spanish superstitions too, many of which are very regional.

-Greetings: The Two-Kiss Rule
+Greetings in Spain: The Two-Kiss Rule

-In Spain, greetings are warm and physical.
 When meeting friends, family, or even new acquaintances in social settings, Spaniards exchange "dos besos" (two kisses), one on each cheek, starting with the right cheek first.

 Personal space is smaller in Spain than in northern European countries or the US.

 Conversations happen close up, with lots of touching, hugging, and animated gestures.
-Don't back away; it might seem cold.
+Don't back away.
+It might seem cold.

 Essential Phrases